 There are no costs to anyone entering or to the school.
 No nominee needs to pay to attend the ceremony held in their honour.
 In fact they are treated like royalty and we want them to feel like VIPs.
 The Teaching Awards is totally profit-free.
 The judges are all voluntary.
 Pearson and any award sponsors are doing so as part of the mission to raise up the teaching profession.
 It won’t cost you a penny to enter.

 If you do get as far as the October ceremony you will be our VIP guests and nothing less!

 Nope.
-Anyone can nominate anyone.
+Any school can enter anyone.

 We really are not Ofsted and have no wish to follow similar inspection rules.
 At the point that a shortlisted candidate is visited we are celebrating what is already a phenomenal achievement.
 Our judges stay for 3 hours and that will include meeting the nominee(s), speaking with staff and students, meeting with parents and governors and anyone else the school wish us to see etc. However we make sure that, although everyone feels a few nerves, we put everyone at ease.
 Big smiles and warm faces!

 We love visiting schools to see the brilliant work going on.
-For all of us it’s the the highlight of our year.
+For all of us it’s the highlight of our year.
 Most of the judges have also been through the process from the other side so are very good at making it an enjoyable experience.
-It is an opportunity to show off the very best at your school but we are never there to look for any negatives, simply to get further evidence on what we have already loved on your application forms.
+It is an opportunity to show off the very best at your school but we are never there to look for any negatives, simply to get further evidence on what we have already loved on your entry forms.
 We even get a fair few hugs as we leave – but they aren’t compulsory either!

-If you have been sitting on the fence wondering whether to nominate a colleague or member of your school community please do go for it!
+If you have been sitting on the fence wondering whether to enter a colleague or member of your school community please do go for it!
 We want to celebrate as many schools as we can across the UK.
 Make sure your brilliant colleagues get seen!
 If you have any further queries please do not hesitate to get in touch.